 Professor's Lake is a luxurious, man-made, spring-fed lake spanning 26 hectares (65 acres).
 It features well-groomed sandy beaches and is used extensively for windsurfing, canoeing, sailing, paddle boating and fishing.
 Only non-motorized boats are allowed on the water.
 Other lakeside pursuits include a waterslide, beach volleyball, playgrounds and ice skating in the winter.

-Professor's Lake Trail features a scenic walking, cycling and inline-skating path that follows Brampton's park system.
-Information signs are posted at various points along the trail.
+Professor's Lake Recreational Trail features a scenic walking, cycling and inline-skating recreational trail that follows Brampton's park system.
+Information signs are posted at various points along the recreational trail.
 There's always something going on at Professor's Lake.
 The Professor's Lake Neighbourhood Recreational Advisory Committee (PLNRAC), a volunteer group of residents, organizes the famous annual summertime Professor's Lake Beach Party.
 You'll find the Professor's Lake Recreation Centre

 on the south shore of the lake, where many fun events take place.

 8520 Creditview Road, Brampton, ON